 I then mentioned that in the ten years it had taken to build up the family business I had taken other measures to provide for my own well-being.
 These measures cannot just be dismissed overnight because a job position became vacant in the family business.

 After a few minutes it dawned on me that there was an unmentioned factor in the whole discussion: the fact that I was alone.
 If I were married, I would simply have said, “Hmm … nice possibility.
 I’ll discuss it with Mary.”
 And that would have been the end of the meeting.
 But Loner Brand opted for his usual option of long, boring explanations that “everyone already knows”.

 I also thought, during the smoke break under the tree shortly after the meeting, that one of the things that make me uncomfortable about leaving Taiwan is the Environment and Daily Routine that are Conducive to a Process of Intellectual Enlightenment.
 Of course, I could meet someone any time in Taiwan with whom I want to spend more time, and then my Daily Routine would be down the tubes anyways.

-I realized that this is an issue of Community (here or in Taiwan) or Intellectual Enlightenment (or at least my view of Intellectual Enlightenment).
+I realised that this is an issue of Community (here or in Taiwan) or Intellectual Enlightenment (or at least my view of Intellectual Enlightenment).

 Finally, the idea pressed itself on me that my quest for Intellectual Nirvana is not sustainable.
 I need Community.
 And if I end up choosing Community above Intellectual Enlightenment, why not in South Africa?